 Visual art is a powerful form of communication.
 You will find it in homes and offices, hanging on walls, and so on.
 Clients buy artwork for different reasons.
 And one of the questions that beginner artists keep asking is, “what artwork sells best?”
 We are here to demystify this dilemma.

-We are often asked whether it is the contemporary or traditional art that sells best.
-From sculptures, paintings, and wallpapers, which media subjects gain the most sales?
+Pieces of art can bring a warm welcome at the reception and many artists are turning to the internet to advertise their portfolios.
+We are often asked whether it is contemporary or traditional art that sells best.
+From sculptures, lighting art, paintings, and wallpapers, which media subjects gain the most sales?
 We are regularly seeking this information, and we will not hesitate to share it with you.
 Here are some facts every artist should know.

 The Market is Unpredictable